-The Arkansas purchase agreement is a frequently executed legal document in the real estate industry.
-It requires that the seller and buyer come together to record the specific information regarding the sale of a residential property, such as the price of the home, contractual obligations, and date of closing.
-Once accomplished, the contract becomes legally binding and the transfer must occur in the manner described within the agreement.
+The Arkansas purchase agreement requires a seller and buyer to record information regarding the sale of a residential property.
+Necessary information includes the price of the home, contractual obligations, and date of closing.
+Once signed, the contract becomes legally binding and the transfer must occur in the manner described within it.

 Arkansas is known as a caveat emptor state, which literally translates to “let the buyer beware“.
 It is up to the buyer to inspect the home for any defects that they would like to address before purchasing the property as-is.

 Seller Disclosure Form – There is technically no statute that coveys that sellers are obligated to disclose any material facts regarding the property being sold.
 That being said, it is considered commonplace for the seller to complete a disclosure form to appease the buyer.